Carbon Reduction Plans

 Co-founder

-Context - the UK's net zero commitment
+Context - the UK's Net Zero commitment

 In 2019, the UK government committed to achieve Net Zero emissions by 2050, strengthening its original target by amending the Climate Change Act 2008 following recommendations from the Climate Change Committee, an independent advisory body.
 As defined by the legislation, this means the 'net UK carbon account' must be zero by the 2050 deadline.
 Put simply, the UK's total greenhouse gas (GHG) emissions must be equal to or less than the GHG emissions it removes from the atmosphere, a target that can be achieved through two key levers: investment in carbon removal such as tree-planting and carbon capture technology; and (crucially) reductions in absolute GHG emissions.